 Only one forum account per user.

-If you wish to create a new character, simply apply for a new character with the same forum user.
+If you wish to create a new character, simply apply for a new character with the same forum account.

 Section II: Role-Playing Rules

 Roleplaying is the acting out or performance of a particular role with regard to a person's behavior in a particular context.
 As a role-playing server, it is frowned upon to not be in character.
-This section covers all rule role-playing related.
+This section covers all role-playing related rules.

-You must act & speak in character at all times when encountering unknown players.
+You must act & speak in character at all times.